Professor in Classics & Ancient History

 - Greek Athletics in the Roman World.
 Victory and Virtue (Oxford University Press, 2005)

-- 'Performing the Past: Salamis, Naval Contests and the Athenian Ephebeia', In: T. M. Dijkstra et al eds., Strategies of Remembering in Greece under Rome (Sidestone Press, Leiden, 2017)
+- 'Performing the Past: Salamis, Naval Contests and the Athenian Ephebeia', In: T. M. Dijkstra et al eds., Strategies of Remembering in Greece under Rome (Sidestone Press, Leiden, 2017) Link opens in a new window

 - 'Poems in stone: reading mythological sarcophagi through Statius’ consolations'.
 In: Elsner, J. and Meyer, M., eds., Art and rhetoric in Roman culture.
 (Cambridge, 2014).